jphaugla/redisAthenaQuickSight/README.md

 * Create S3 bucket using provided Cloudformation yaml file and script.
 Optionally, can use existing S3 bucket
 * Bring up Athena Federated Query environment using provided scripts and cloud formation yaml files.
 * Run through federated query exercises
+* A parameter is provided to choose to bring up the full AWS federated query lab environment or only the resources needed for the redis athena query
+* The required DNS entries for Redis Enterprise are included in the cloudformation script
+* The RedisEnterprise EC2 resource uses the marketplace AMI with the Redis Enterprise Software pre-installed
+* This RE EC2 resource has UserData entries to create the Redis Cluster, create a redis database, and load a very small amount of sample redis data using the github after also installing git
+* The redis connector is also in a nested cloudformation script called *RedisConnector.yaml*.
+This connector allows athena to access Redis.

 &nbsp;